hemantksingh/messup-learn/People/Capabilites.md

 ## Engineering Leadership

+* Grasp of modern engineering and agile practices - specifically full stack engineering, setting up cross functional teams, influencing ways of working and responsible for driving change
 * Value focussed not just technical expertise
   * financial: increase revenue, go to market fast w/o cutting corners
   * operational: reduce cost w/o hurting performance
   * sustainability
   * customer and employee benefit
 * Inward focus for improving efficiency - are you building things right?
 Outward focus (effectiveness) - are you building the right thing?
 Work with groups and communities in the wider org to inform thinking, visualise - build shared understanding (value stream mapping), eliminate (undue process), simplify, standardise and automate
 * People: Create and attract talent geared towards your culture and ways of working

 * Tool and techniques: modern not trendy.
 Fit for purpose in your context?
 Open-source contributions where appropriate.

 ## Architect